itspgiri/cisco-submission-k8/README.md

 Creating a writeable container layer over the  image

     docker run -it -d -p 3000:3000 express-app

+ We can now access the application at localhost:3000
 ## Run Manifests

 Using minikube, the Docker driver allows us to install Kubernetes into an existing Docker.